AdrianDajakaj/kotlin-ktor-client-app/README.md

 # kotlinktorclientapp

-A simple Ktor application that sends messages to a Discord server using a Webhook.
+A simple Ktor application that sends and receives messages to/from a Discord server using a bot.
 This project was created using the [Ktor Project Generator](https://start.ktor.io).

 Here are some useful links to get you started: